AhmadMoussa/PS4-controller-as-ableton-/README.md

 ## How it works:

-A problem with `pygame` was that I can detect which button was pressed, but it can not tell you which button released (aybe it does, but I couldn't find anything about it).
+A problem with `pygame` was that it can detect which button was pressed, but it can not tell you which button released (aybe it does, but I couldn't find anything about it).
 But that can be easily solved by implementing two button states and comparing, to see which button has been released or pressed.

 Dict that maps buttons to notes.
 You can simply change which button triggers which note, by changing the number value that represents that note in MIDI.